flash62au/WiTcontroller/README.md

 - Autoconncts to the first found wiThrottle Protocol Server
 - Rudimentary on-the-fly consists
 - Assign commands directly to the 1-9 and A,B,C,D keys (see list below)
-- Command menu (see below)
+- Command menu (see below for full list) including:
-  - including the ability to select and deselect locos via the keypad
+  - Able to select and deselect locos by their DCC address, via the keypad
+  - Power On/Off
+  - Disconnect / Reconnect

 ToDo:
 - automatically cycle through a list of possible SSIDs, till it finds a working one